aukanbothome/Software_AukanBot/Decision_Making/README.md

 #In Englsih It definitely needs improvement to make it more enjoyable.

 Robot Decision Making System

-A Finite State Machine–based architecture for RoboCup challenges
+A Finite State Machine–based Architecture for RoboCup Challenges Overview

-Overview

 This repository documents the Decision Making System used by the robot across multiple RoboCup-style challenges.